LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

     by *Xavier Bonnin* and *Richard Pitts*

-    The design of the ITER divertor and estimates of the required fuelling throughput have relied for many years on simulations performed by use of the SOLPS plasma edge modelling tool, more specifically its versions 4.0, 4.2 and 4.3.
+    The design of the ITER divertor and estimates of the required fueling throughput have relied for many years on simulations performed by use of the SOLPS plasma edge modeling tool, more specifically its versions 4.0, 4.2 and 4.3.
 However, the SOLPS code base has been developed independently by other research groups among the ITER Members’ institutions, most notably in IPP-Garching (EU) and St. Petersburg (RF), leading ultimately to